[Updated 12 May 2022]

-You’re a living in the UK and heading to Ireland.
+You’re living in the UK and heading to Ireland.
 There’s a moment of panic as you realise that your passport is out of date.
 Fear not!
 There are ways around it.
 And I’ve put everything into one handy post for you.

 Firstly, Ireland and the UK are part of the common travel area, which allows the free movement of people between our nations.
 The one problem with this is that the island of Ireland is separated from the UK by the Irish Sea.
 Unless you’re a champion sea swimmer, I would not recommend trying to get there by your own steam.
 Enter the airlines and ferry companies.

-So here’s the thing, if you were born in the UK or Ireland and are a UK or Irish Citizen you do not not a passport to travel from the UK to Ireland and vice versa.
+So here’s the thing, if you were born in the UK or Ireland and are a UK or Irish Citizen you do not require a passport to travel from the UK to Ireland and vice versa.
 Just some sort of official ID is recommended.
 However, travel companies are independent entities and can operate their business how they see fit.

 Ryanair are the only flight carrier to the Republic of Ireland that require a passport or passport card.
-They do not accept photo ID.
+They do not accept other photo ID.
 You can even learn this when checking in for a flight.
-You are given two options for type of ID to be used: passport book and passport card.
+You are given two options for the type of ID to be used: passport book and passport card.

 - Valid passport